 top of page

-The Archive writings on the many trees, birds, and plants found on the Greenway and various past programs, and news from the past were provided mostly by Kay Coriell.
+The Archive posts below about the many trees, birds, and plants found on the Greenway and various past programs and news were provided mostly by Kay Coriell.
 She has been involved with Friends of the Greenway from its beginning.
 We are grateful for her willingness to share knowledge and insights so that we can better appreciate this great resource.
 It seems fitting to talk of education on nature as...

 Nature-cation!